sidch/Thea/README.md

 *Thea* is heavily influenced by, and borrows code from, Morgan McGuire's [G3D](https://casual-effects.com/g3d) library.
 It started out as an extension of G3D.

+The *Thea* library is not related to the independently and contemporaneously developed [Thea Render](http://www.thearender.com) photorealistic rendering engine.

 ## Installation

 *Thea* is written in standards-compliant C++98, and should compile with any recent compiler on Mac, Linux and Windows.
 It uses [CMake](https:///cmake.org) as a cross-platform buildsystem.
 However, I do not normally work on Windows, and do not currently provide build instructions for this platform.
 I have successfully done Windows builds in the past and there is no reason why it should not work with a bit of effort getting the dependencies installed.
 I will try to add full Windows instructions in the future, time permitting.